-a CQC Inspector and included a GP Specialist Advisor and a Practice Manager Specialist Advisor.
+a CQC Inspector and included another two CQC Inspectors, a CQC Pharmacist Inspector, a GP Specialist Advisor and a Practice Manager Specialist Advisor.

-Background to Montague Medical Practice
+Background to South Holderness Medical Practice

-Montague Medical Practice is located in a purpose built health centre on Fifth Avenue in Goole.
+South Holderness Medical Practice is located in a purpose built health centre on Queen Street in Withernsea, it is the only GP practice in the town.
 It is close to the town centre and local bus routes.
-Parking is available next to the practice and there is disabled access.
-It provides services under a General Medical Services (GMS) contract with the NHS North Yorkshire and Humber Area Team to the practice population of 9152, covering patients of all ages.
+Parking is available and there is disabled access.
+There are two branch sites in the nearby villages of Patrington and Roos.
+We visited the main site in Withernsea and the branch site at Patrington during the inspection.
+There is a dispensary at the Withernsea and Roos sites and these were visited by the CQC Pharmacist Inspector.
+The practice provides services under a General Medical Services (GMS) contract with the NHS North Yorkshire and Humber Area Team to the practice population of 12288, covering patients of all ages.

-The proportion of the practice population in the 65 years and over age group is slightly above the England average.
-The practice population in the under 18 age group is slightly above the England average.
-The practice scored five on the deprivation measurement scale, the deprivation scale goes from one to ten, with one being the most deprived.
-People living in more deprived areas tend to have greater need for health services.
-The overall practice deprivation score is slightly higher than the England average, the practice is 25.4 and the England average is 23.6.
-The practice has a larger than average migrant population.
+The proportion of the practice population in the 65 years and over age group is above the England average.
+The practice population in the under 18 age group is slightly below the England average.
+The practice scored three on the deprivation measurement scale, the deprivation scale goes from one to ten, with one being the most deprived.

+People living in more deprived areas tend to have a greater need for health services.
+The overall practice deprivation score is higher than the England average, the practice is 31.1 and the England average is 23.6.

-The practice has five GP partners, four female and one male.
-There are two practice nurses and a health care assistant.
-There is a practice manager, an assistant practice manager and a team of administration, reception and secretarial staff.
-The practice was in the process of recruiting another practice nurse.
+The practice has six GP partners and two salaried GPs, seven male and one female.
+The female GP is on maternity leave.
+There are three nurse practitioners, four practice nurses, a health care assistant, a practice pharmacist and a team of dispensers.
+There is a business manager, a practice services manager and a team of administration, reception and secretarial staff.